JHU-PL-Lab/www-fpse/lecture/lists.md

 List.fold_right (fun elt acc -> elt + acc) [3; 5; 7] 0;; (* this computes 3 + (5 + (7 + 0))  *)
 ```

-which is equivalent to the simpler
+which is equivalent to the more concise

 ```ocaml
 List.fold_right (+) [3; 5; 7] 0;;